A Guide to Your Water Bill and Service

 Regulated versus non-regulated water companies

-Not all water companies in Ohio are regulated by the state.
-Water service that comes from municipal, county, water district, or cooperative is not.
-State-regulated companies are typically operated as for-profit corporations and pay income tax based upon their sales and other financial variables.
-If a consumer needs to contact their water service provider, see the utility bill or try contacting the municipality or governing body.
+Not all water companies in Ohio are regulated by the Public Utilities Commission of Ohio (PUCO).
+Water services provided by municipalities, counties, water districts or cooperatives are not PUCO-regulated.
+These regulated companies are usually for-profit corporations that pay income tax based upon their sales and other financial factors.
+If consumers need to contact their water service provider, they should check their utility bill or reach out to their municipality or other local governing body.

 Usage and meter reading

-Water usage is either measured in hundred cubic feet (Ccf) or gallons (gal).
+Water usage is measured in 100 cubic feet (Ccf) or gallons (gal).

-Water companies may read a consumer’s meter to get an exact amount of water used or estimate how much water they use each billing cycle by looking at the same period in past years.
+Water companies may read a consumer’s meter to determine the exact amount of water used or estimate usage for each billing cycle based on past usage for the same period.
 Consumers can request an actual meter reading at any time.

 Fees and charges